MarkupUK/paperFramework/README.md

 Note that oXygen will warn you that the add-on is not signed.
 This is expected.
 Oxygen will also require you to restart the editor after installing the add-on framework.

+## Document template

+**MUK_docbook** provides a sample paper as a template.

+## Project template

+**MUK_docbook** provides a template Oxygen project.
+When you select 'MUK_docbook' when creating a new project, the generated project includes a sample paper and also has additional transformation scenarios.

 ## Schematron validation

 **MUK_docbook** applies some extra Schematron rules when you validate your document.